opensourceways/services/hugo-tania/site/content/post/invites-microjs.md

 ---
-title: feeds Micro.js
+title: invites Micro.js
-servicename: feeds
+servicename: invites
 labels:
 - Micro.js
-- Headless CMS
 ---

 ## Micro.js

-### Feeds Add
+### Invites Create
 <!-- We use the request body description here as endpoint descriptions are not
 being lifted correctly from the proto by the openapi spec generator -->